 Coconut Grove and Coral Gables are geographically close, but they operate on different emotional wavelengths.

 Coconut Grove feels layered and organic.
-The streets curve, and landscaping seems lush and sometimes untamed.
-Architecture varies widely, from historic homes to contemporary builds tucked among mature trees.
-Many buyers describe it as creative, walkable in parts, and visually expressive.
+The streets meander and tropical landscaping is lush and untamed.
+Architecture varies widely from historic cottages to multi-million dollar contemporary estates tucked among mature trees.
+There’s a diverse array of living options including single family homes, townhouses and luxury condos along sparkling Biscayne Bay.
+Many buyers describe it as charming, walkable, and visually expressive.

 Neither neighborhood is better.
 Each serves different emotional needs.